Here are Denitsa’s tips on how to succeed in the AAT advanced synoptic exam.

-I also did one practice assessment on AAT for Advanced Bookkeeping, Final Accounts Preparation and Management Accounting Costing as part of my revision for Advanced Synoptic.
+I did one practice assessment on AAT for Advanced Bookkeeping, Final Accounts Preparation and Costing as part of my revision.

-I started with just reading the Ethics twice without trying to memorize the material.
+I started with just reading the Ethics twice without trying to memorise the material.
 Then I did the green light test for Ethics on AAT and looked at the first part of the first practice assessment on AAT to gain an idea how the material will be examined.
-I decided to leave the detailed study for Ethics for just before the exam as there is a lot of theory that needs to be memorised and I wanted it to be fresh in my mind for the exam.
+I left the detailed study for Ethics for just before the exam; there is a lot of theory that needs to be memorised.
+I wanted it to be fresh in my mind for the exam.

-Then I moved to Excel in my First Intuition textbook and did all the exercises and the mock bank.
+Then I moved to Excel in my Advanced Synoptic textbook and did all the exercises and the mock bank.
 At this point I have covered once all the new material for the Synoptic exam and moved to revision.

 I did the mock bank for Synoptic in my textbook, the synoptic green light tests on AAT, watched all the e-learning videos and Excel tasks on AAT.
 The examiner report has also been very useful to read.

-After the revision of the previous units I went back to Ethics to study in detail and read the practice questions and answers in my textbook.
+After the revision of the previous units I went back to Ethics to study in detail.
+I then read the practice questions and answers in my textbook.
 I also revised the material I have highlighted for the written questions and did the two practice assessments on the AAT website.

-This order worked best for me as I always like to first just read the material and know what I need to cover and then go back to study everything in detail.
+This order worked best for me.
+I always like to first just read the material and know what I need to cover and then go back to study everything in detail.

-I always book my exams when I know I will be ready and have always allowed myself a break from studying between two exams as a reward for my hard work.
+I always book my exams when I know I will be ready.
+I have always allowed myself a break from studying between two exams as a reward for my hard work.